 The New Testament, in contrast, has two basic rituals: baptism and the Lord’s Supper —and there are no detailed regulations for either observance.
 Why these two?
 In a religion in which faith is primary, why have any rituals at all?

-The primary reason, I believe, is that both the Lord’s Supper and baptism picture the gospel of Jesus Christ.
+The primary reason is that both the Lord’s Supper and baptism picture the gospel of Jesus Christ.
 They rehearse the fundamental elements of our faith.
-In anther article, I describe how the Lord's Supper reminds us of the Lord's death, his life now, which we share in, and his promise to return.
+The Lord’s Supper reminds us of the Lord’s death, his life now, which we share in, and his promise to return.
 It is a reminder that our salvation is based on the life and death of Jesus Christ.

 From our Statement of Beliefs: